onqtam/headjack/docs/why/SYSTEM.md

 > "In poor countries, officials receive explicit bribes; in D.C. they get the sophisticated, implicit, unspoken promise to work for large corporations." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/610868-in-poor-countries-officials-receive-explicit-bribes-in-d-c-they)

+> "World War III is a guerrilla information war with no division between military and civilian participation." - [Marshall McLuhan](https://www.azquotes.com/quote/808551)

 > "If voting changed anything, it would be illegal." - [George Carlin](https://www.azquotes.com/quote/1248100)